ci1xgk/Fellowship_Webpage/Merewether1-4.md

 #### Digital Elevation Model file (`.dem`)

-This file contains the topographical data, or digital elevation model (DEM) which also defines the computational grid.
+This file contains the topographical data, or digital elevation model (DEM) which also defines the extent and the resolution of the computational domain.
 The file should be in [Esri ASCII raster format](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm) which contains the first six rows as header section, followed by a space delimited 2D array of numerical values defining the data points on the computational grid.
 An example snapshot of the file is shown below.

 ![image](/Figures/mesh1.PNG)